-Shipping from the City of New York to Indiana
+Shipping from the State of New York to Indiana

 The Dutch first settled along the Hudson River in 1624; two years later they established the colony of New Amsterdam on Manhattan Island.
 In 1664, the English took control of the area and renamed it New York.
 One of the original 13 colonies, New York played a crucial political and strategic role during the American Revolution.

 Awarded the statehood on July 26, 1788, New York has emerged as one of the destinations of immigrants from all parts of the globe what made her the epitome of cosmopolitan ethics.